Lausanne Upper Division French Program

 8 unit minimum requirement (one course in May, and one course in June).

-The Lausanne Program will arrange a homestay with a local family for each of the Intensive French students.
-Students will be provided with their own private bedroom and some of their meals in the homestay.
+The Lausanne Program arranges an individual homestay with a local family for each of the Intensive French students.
+Students are provided with their own private bedroom and nearly all of their meals in the homestay.
 For travel between their homestay and the Pepperdine Lausanne facility, students will be provided with a transportation card.
 Students' French classes will be scheduled during the day, allowing students to return to their host family in the late afternoon, enjoy dinner together, and spend the evening visiting in French.

 In order to create a "total immersion" experience that will allow students to make the greatest improvement in their French speaking: